The Bird of Paradise plant, Strelitzia reginae (Stre-litzia regi-nae or Strel-it-zia re-ginae) is an evergreen perennial popular as a landscape plant.

 Watering and Feeding

-Bird of paradise require regular watering to survive the hot months of the year.
+Birds of paradise requires plenty of water to survive the hot months of the year.
 During summer, it is important to keep the soil moist at all times.

 However, as the temperature starts to drop, it is advisable to reduce watering.
 Water only once the soil is completely dry.